neos/neos-development-collection/TYPO3.Neos/Documentation/Index.rst

 .. note::

-	Help is always greatly appreciated, read :ref:`ch-contributing` to find out how you can improve TYPO3 Phoenix.
+	Help is always greatly appreciated, read :ref:`ch-contributing` to find out how you can improve TYPO3 Neos.

-TYPO3 Phoenix is a free enterprise web content management system licensed under the GPL.
+TYPO3 Neos is a free enterprise web content management system licensed under the GPL.

 Index
 -----